6 Jan | Posted by admin |

 It is imperative that you are attuned and sensitive to your existing animals needs at this time, paying particular attention to his or here temperament and thus behaviors.
 Some dogs can enthusiastically welcome a new puppy but still need his or her own space without the constancy of a puppy chewing on his ear.
 Generally I recommend making the first meeting a really positive one.
 I am occasionally asked if it’s ok to bring the existing dog to meet the new puppy on pickup.
 I strongly discourage this, as your existing dog is not in his comfortable surrounding and the result may not be positive for him or the new puppy.

 First impressions do count.
+Make them postive

 A little forethought will go a long way to ensuring a firm, happy and everlasting relationship soon strikes up between your canine family members.
 Dogs are social animals and greatly enjoy the company of one of their own kind.

 Remember if your existing dog is older, with the potential health issues that may entail, he will need time without harassment from the puppy.
+Ensure he has his own space at all times and can go there to get away from an exuberatn playful little one.